 - The CAD file of your part is edited within the CAD software of your choice to account for tolerance and shrinkage.
 Interior features like holes shrink by approximately 2 percent in both x and y directions.
 So, a good place to start would be 1.02 times the actual dimension you want for your interior cut/hole.

 - An STL file is generated from the CAD model of your part by using the File -> Save As menu.
-Make sure that the Chord Height is set to “0” and the Angle Control is set to “1.”
+Make sure that the Chord Height is set to “0” and the Angle Control is set to “1”, binary, high resolution (watch your units).

 - The STL file is imported to the “Slicer” software for the 3D printer.
-For example, for Lulzbot Minis, the STL file is imported to Cura software.
+For example, for Lulzbot printers, the STL file is imported to Cura software.

 - Within Cura, the CAD model of the part is manipulated – the part is oriented in the best possible way, and rotated, scaled or duplicated if required.